Document types

 Example product configuration

 fast model prioritizes speed and is suitable for high-volume document processing.
 The quality model prioritizes accuracy and is recommended for documents where misclassification has a higher business impact.
-Using both models as judges provides a balance between speed and accuracy through consensus verification.Events
+Using both models as judges provides a balance between speed and accuracy through consensus verification.Human Review and Corrections

 When AI classification requires review (no consensus among judges) or when a broker disagrees with an auto-accepted classification, the broker can intervene through the document management interface:- Confirming a suggestion — When a document is in